 Moving Costs To Plan For

-- hiring movers or renting a moving truck
+- hiring movers or renting a moving truck or container

 - moving boxes, tape, padding, and supplies